• HOME

 • Location: 4ta Calle Oriente inside CC La Fuente courtyard (directions)

-• Hours: 12–8pm
+• Hours: 12–9 pm

-La Bruja is an underrated little plant-based cafe set inside a hidden courtyard, along with a bunch of other cool eats and finds!
-You can locate it inside the Centro Commerical La Fuente courtyard — one of many “secret” courtyards tucked off the streets of Antigua.
+La Bruja is an underrated little plant-based cafe inside a hidden courtyard, along with many other cool eats and finds!

-Inside this courtyard, there are a number of restaurants and shops including a Danish tavern bar called Skal that looks really neat!
-The atmosphere is cozy and super cute.
-Find it tucked away off Calle Poniente!
+Inside this courtyard, there are several restaurants and shops, including a Danish tavern bar called Skal, which looks really neat!

 7. Antigua Brewing Company